Gwenbleidd32/configuring-prowler-security-scanning/README.md

 ---
-# Bonus Section - Using a shell script to force the stored results in to the log output.
+# Bonus Section - Using a shell script to force the detailed results in to the log's output.

 - This section shows my updated job yaml which is used to pull the raw stored files from the scan in a completely raw format.
 *The Data will definently need to be parsed, but I did this to validate the results were valid and exist*